chris-ritsen/vim-autocorrect/README.md

   variable names.
 - Don't attempt to localize/localise words.
-- Don't change capitalization of words, as it could be part of a string literal or variable name.
-"Paypal" should not be changed into "PayPal".
+- Don't change capitalization of words, as it could be part of a string literal or variable name.  `Paypal` should not be changed into `PayPal`.
-  The word "I" should not corrected when "i" is typed.
+  The word `I` should not corrected when `i` is typed.
 - Don't consider foreign words as typos, if known.
 - Don't correct short words with a missing letter.
-- Don't enforce a preferred spelling.
-"Eery" should not be corrected to "Eerie".
+- Don't enforce a preferred spelling.  `Eery` should not be corrected to `Eerie`.
 - Don't pluralize words that weren't already pluralized.
 - No synthetic typos.
 - Prioritize compatibility with writing prose over code, but attempt to make